dltxio/proxy.idem.com.au/README.md

 ### Test PGP Key

-The test PGP key is submmited to MIT, OpenPGP and Ubuntu.
+The test PGP key is submitted to MIT, OpenPGP and Ubuntu.
 Live will be from support@idem.com.au.

 * test@idem.com.au
 * Test1234